Students from abroad

 For more information, please visit the government's website.

-As an international/EU applicant, you will, in nearly all cases, need to obtain a Student Visa before coming to the UK to start your course.
-You can confirm whether you need a visa (as there are a few exceptions) at this government webpage.
+As an international/EU/EEA applicant, you will need to obtain a Student Visa before coming to the UK to start your course.
+You can check whether you need a visa (as there are a few exceptions) at this government webpage.

 If you are unsure about the requirements for getting a student visa, or need any other advice, please contact the NFTS Registry: registry@nfts.co.uk.